 Whatever challenges that come your way during your travels, be calm, patient and try not to be upset, particularly on things that you can’t control.

-There is always a silver lining when things don’t go your way, especially when you are travelling.
-Be flexible and ready to go in a different and positive direction.
+There is always a silver lining when things don’t go your way.
 We once experienced a cancellation of our connecting flight from Frankfurt to Nuremberg and have started to worry that we will miss our river cruise.
 The airline arranged for a bus transfer instead, and we were initially upset.
-But it turned out to be a scenic ride that we enjoyed, and we made it on time!
+But it turned out to be a scenic ride that we enjoyed.
+Best of all, we made it on time for our ship’s departure.

 Obtaining directions in a foreign country, communicating with the locals, backpacking through rural areas, or figuring out where the nearest bus terminal is can be challenging.
 Being independent and self-sufficient always come in handy in getting out of these challenging situations.

-Our first trips abroad was at a time when my wife and I were at the peak of our careers, and our family business was at its unprecedented growth.
+Our first trips abroad was at a time when we were at the peak of our careers, and our family business was at its unprecedented growth.
 We were always anxious before the trip due to work deadlines and the unfinished things we leave behind for a couple of weeks.

-Notwithstanding the long flight from Asia, the anxiety, and the jet lag, I recall that as soon as we landed in the US (our first time), our mood instantly changed.
-We were immediately excited, carefree and enjoyed the moment, particularly meeting relatives we haven’t seen for decades.
-We forgot about the stress that we had before the trip.
+Despite the 16-hour flight from Asia, the anxiety, and the jet lag, we recall that as soon as we landed in the US for the first time, our mood instantly changed.
+We were excited, carefree and enjoyed the moment.
+We forgot about the stressful life we left behind.

 We can get overly-focused on getting through our daily lives.
-Worse, we also get caught up delving into the past, especially if they have not been so good, and anxious about the future and the uncertainties that come with it.
+Worse, we also get caught up delving into the past, especially if they have not been so good, and anxious about the uncertainties of the future.
 All these can adversely impact our physical, mental, emotional, and spiritual well-being.

-Travelling allows us to escape our current grind, forget (even temporarily) the past and have a more positive mindset to face the uncertainties of the future.
+Travelling allows us to escape our current grind, forget (even temporarily) the past and have a more positive mindset to face the future.
 As the cliché goes, carpe diem, life is short.
 Travelling allows us to live the moment and value life more.

 So, get out there and travel and grab the opportunities (near or far) as often as they present to you.